DEMONICCA/Crocus-Vernus/README.md

 > 1. Disabling the kernel panic feature. ✔️
 > 2. Remove access restrictions to kernel logs and kernel pointers. ✔️
 > 3. And some other kernel settings that optimize performance. ✔️
+> 4. Allows memory allocations that exceed physical capacity. and several other kernel settings that optimize performance. ✔️
 <hr/>

 > [!TIP]